 The idea of Winnipeg Harvest came into fruition after founder Lee Newton, a Winnipeg graphic designer saw an TV feature on New York’s only food bank at the time, City Harvest.
 The show had an impact on Newton, and she decided if no one was going to do something like this in Winnipeg, then she should.

-Nearly 64,000 people in Manitoba use food banks each month.
-More than 47%, are children.
+More than 63,000 people in Manitoba use food banks each month.
+Nearly 42%, are children.

 Winnipeg Harvest is a founding member of Food Banks Canada, and a member of the Manitoba Association of Food Banks.